2/7th Commando Squadron (Australia)

 The 2/7th Commando Company was one of 12 independent companies or commando squadrons raised by the Australian Army during the Second World War.
-Raised in May 1942, as the 2/7th Independent Company, the 2/7th served in New Guinea in 1943 during the Salamaua–Lae campaign before being redesignated as the 2/7th Commando Squadron when it was amalgamated with two other commando squadrons to become part of the 2/6th Cavalry (Commando) Regiment.
+Raised in May 1942, as the 2/7th Independent Company, the 2/7th served in New Guinea in 1943 during the Salamaua–Lae campaign before being redesignated as the 2/7th Commando Squadron when it was combine with two other commando squadrons to become part of the 2/6th Cavalry (Commando) Regiment.
 Later at the end of 1944, it was sent to New Guinea again, where it took part in the Aitape–Wewak campaign.
 Following the end of the war, the squadron was returned to Australia and disbanded early in 1946.

 History

 Formation

 In late 1940 the Australian Army began considering the issue of raising independent companies or commando units for the conduct of irregular warfare.
 Based upon proposals and advice from the British Military Mission in Australia, in March 1941 the Army began training company-sized units that would act independently of higher command to carry out tasks such as raiding, sabotage, and subversion.
 As the war progressed the role that these independent companies would fulfill evolved towards guerrilla operations such as stay-behind, long range penetration and reconnaissance.
 In this regard between 1941 and 1942 eight independent companies were raised.
 The 2/7th Independent Company was one of these units, and was formed in May 1942, undertaking training at the Guerrilla Warfare School at Wilsons Promontory, Victoria.